mosip/documentation/docs/release/enhancements-1.2.0.md

 - The verticles are grouped together to optimize the CPU usage and are executed as a single-stage using the stage executor.
 The various stage groups and associated verticles are,
   - Stage group 1: packet receiver stage
   - Stage group 2: quality classifier, secure zone notification, and message sender stage
-  - Stage group 3: abis handler, abis middleware, bio deduplication, and manual verification stage
+  - Stage group 3: ABIS handler, ABIS middleware, bio deduplication, and manual verification stage
   - Stage group 4: biometric authentication, and demo deduplication stage
   - Stage group 5: cmd validator, operator validator, supervisor validator, introducer validator, and packet validator stage
   - Stage group 6: packet uploader, and packet classifier stage